MixPayProtocol/legacy2.developers.mixpay.me/content/guides/solutions/instant-exchange.md

+---
+summary:  Our MixPay API has an instant exchange feature, it allows users to have an amazingly smooth experience accepting whatever crypto they’ve set their eyes on.
+---

 ## Introduction

 Our MixPay API has an instant exchange feature, it allows users to have an amazingly smooth experience accepting whatever crypto they’ve set their eyes on.